 If a student fails to pass a lesson, he does not merely repeat it until he passes (or he memorizes the answers).
 The New Century software adjusts his lesson path to provide remedial and scaffolding instruction until he reaches proficiency.

 More on Dynamic Lesson Path Adjustment

-Independently conducted, randomized, controlled studies demonstrate that the more teachers and students use New Century as a part of their curriculum, the greater their gains on the state proficiency tests and separately administered norm referenced tests.
+Independently conducted, randomized/controlled studies demonstrate that the more teachers and students use New Century as a part of their curriculum, the greater their gains on standardized tests.

 More on research